kpatino/dotfiles/docs/xdg-desktop-portal.md

 ## Issues

-The current stable `xdg-desktop-portal` package causes the 20 second GTK bug despite the enviroment variables being passed when `xdg-desktop-portal-gtk` is installed.
-The current git package `xdg-desktop-portal-git` remedies it without anything needing to be changed.
+~~The current stable `xdg-desktop-portal` package causes the 20 second GTK bug despite the enviroment variables being passed when `xdg-desktop-portal-gtk` is installed.
+The current git package `xdg-desktop-portal-git` remedies it without anything needing to be changed.~~ Fixed in the latest xdg-desktop-portal.

 ## Relevant Links